 "All this is seriously restricted information, Remus," James said as he seasoned the frying food.
 "Could you imagine if we knew the magic to create a Portkey to transport us into a—"

 "Don't get ahead of yourself, James.
-We may have been brilliant, but we're not that brilliant."
+We may have been brilliant, but not that brilliant."

 "Speak for yourself."
 He waved the spatula in his face.
 "If Sirius was still alive... he..."
 James fell silent and let the sizzle of the fry up mask his lost words and feelings.
-Harry felt suddenly uncomfortable, knowing what it was like to mourn.
+Harry felt suddenly uncomfortable.

 "Well," Remus cleared his throat.
 "I think I might need to sneak around looking for new materials..."